-Dr. Dinh Tran Ngoc Mai (Department of Nutrition - Dietetics, University of Medicine and Pharmacy Hospital, Ho Chi Minh City), explains: Non-alcoholic beer is simply beer that has had its alcohol removed or has been brewed to contain less alcohol than the permitted limit.
+Dr. Dinh Tran Ngoc Mai (Department of Nutrition - Dietetics, University of Medicine and Pharmacy Hospital, Ho Chi Minh City) explains: Non-alcoholic beer is simply beer that has had its alcohol removed or has been brewed to contain less alcohol than the permitted limit.

-Removing alcohol from beer makes it healthier, but that doesn't mean we can drink non-alcoholic beer in excess.
+Removing alcohol from beer makes it healthier, but that doesn’t mean we can drink non-alcoholic beer in excess.
 Most non-alcoholic beers offer little nutritional value and are mostly carbohydrates.
-It's important to remember that non-alcoholic beer can still contain some alcohol, and the 0.0% to 0.5% ABV figure you see on the label is not a guarantee of the actual alcohol content.
+It’s important to remember that non-alcoholic beer can still contain some alcohol, and the 0.0% to 0.5% ABV figure you see on the label isn’t a guarantee of the actual alcohol content.

 Readers can ask questions to the Doctor 24/7 column by entering comments below the article or sending them via email: suckhoethanhnien247@gmail.com .